 ]]>

-What a Marine Heatwave Means for South Florida /what-a-marine-heatwave-means-for-south-florida/ Fri, 14 Jul 2023 19:35:36 +0000 /?p=62550 A marine heatwave has spread across the Gulf of Mexico and the Caribbean with temperatures ranging between one and three degrees Celsius (~2-4.5˚F) above average.
+What a Marine Heatwave Means for South Florida /what-a-marine-heatwave-means-for-south-florida/ Fri, 14 Jul 2023 19:35:36 +0000 /?p=62550 A marine heatwave has spread across the Gulf of America and the Caribbean with temperatures ranging between one and three degrees Celsius (~2-4.5˚F) above average.
 Ocean temperatures around south Florida are the warmest on record for the month of July (dating back to 1981).
 Marine heatwaves are not unprecedented, but their influence on tropical storm development and coral reef health, as well as the persistence of the current heatwave, are among the causes for concern.

 The post What a Marine Heatwave Means for South Florida appeared first on NOAA's Atlantic Oceanographic and Meteorological Laboratory.